-To this end, several partners of the Graphene Flagship, along with some of our industry-led Spearhead Projects and spin-off companies, are working on exciting developments that could bring new graphene-based medical devices to the market.
+To this end, several partners of the Graphene Flagship, along with a number of our industry-led Spearhead Projects and spin-off companies, are working on exciting developments that could bring new graphene-based medical devices to the market.
 Here, we highlight six of these promising initiatives.

 One is CHEMsens, an initiative to develop a graphene-based plaster sensor for human skin.
 Graphene enables the quick detection and analysis of key biological constants, like the levels of sodium, potassium, lactic acid and glucose in the sweat.
 The plaster can measures biophysical stress and transfer information to electronic devices, and could help athletes to fully optimise their training.
 The sensor features four independent devices that can operate separately, and utilises paper-based fluidics to improve sweat flow into the sensor, enabling smooth and swift detection – while ensuring operation is safe for the user.

 Also in the ever-expanding realm of wearables, Graphene Flagship Associate Member Grapheal have developed a pioneering wearable patch to remotely monitor chronic wounds.
 The flexible and transparent graphene-based biosensor continuously records and stores biometric wound data, which is then communicated to the cloud thanks to a smartphone app.
 Using this technology, doctors and nurses can remotely monitor wound healing in their patients, with prompt alerts if any infections or medical complications arise.
 Grapheal are also currently developing a graphene-enabled diagnostic test based on saliva sampling to rapidly screen for the COVID-19 infection.